Slowcooker Split Pea Soup

 The ultimate comfort food!

-Split pea soup used to be a hearty classic, but it seems to have been overshadowed by more trendy dishes.
-You don't see it much in restaurants or home kitchens anymore.
+Split pea soup used to be a hearty classic, but it seems to have drifted away from our collective memory.
+You hardly see it much in restaurants or home kitchens anymore.
+But I want to bring it back, and I think this recipe migth do the trick.

 The two most important things are the quality of the smoked ham and the richness of the chicken stock.

 No homemade stock on hand?
 Don’t worry.
 While there may not be any perfect replacements from the store, you don't have to settle for just water.
-Use the best boxed or canned chicken stock you can find (don’t go for the cheap stuff), and consider adding a spoonful of "Better than Bouillon" chicken base.
+Use the best boxed or canned chicken stock you can find and consider adding a spoonful of "Better than Bouillon" chicken base.
 Then, to enhance the texture, stir in some unflavored powdered gelatin—about 1 teaspoon per cup of stock (4 tsp per quart).
 It’s affordable, easy, and really works wonders.

 batch